-MA.912.GR.2.4 Given a geometric figure and a sequence of transformations, draw the transformed figure on a coordinate plane.
+MA.912.GR.2.5 Given a geometric figure and a sequence of transformations, draw the transformed figure on a coordinate plane.

-Clarification 1: Transformations include translations, dilations, rotations and reflections.
+Clarification 1: Transformations include translations, dilations, rotations and reflections described using words or using coordinates.

 Clarification 2: Instruction includes two or more transformations.